herove/sanni.info/content/en/homepage/vintage.md

 ---
-title: Blank
+title: Vintage
 draft: false
+slogan: We are all in the gutter, but some of us are looking at the stars.
+imgLeft: images/hero-left.jpg
+imgRight: images/hero-right.jpg

-weight: 5
+weight: 4
 widget:
-  handler: blank
+  handler: vintage

   # Options: sm, md, lg and xl.
 Default is md.
   width: